-We all find the comforts of home incomparable.
-There is nothing like working from your own personal office or your favorite sofa.
+Everyone loves the creature comforts of home.
+There's nothing like working from your own personal office or your favorite sofa.
 There are many conveniences to remote work, but the benefits of working remotely from home go beyond personal comfort.
 Working at home improves job satisfaction, physical and mental well-being, and increases productivity.

 Remote work, or working from home, refers to any job that is performed outside of a traditional central office space.
 Working remotely allows you to move your job out of the office and into the comforts of your own home.

 Originally, working from home was the norm for most business owners.
 Business interactions commonly occurred in cafes, taverns, and at home rather than in a designated office space.
 It wasn’t until businesses began to expand that they moved toward an office-style workspace.
 In the early 1700s, the first office-style building was built by the East India Company.
 Considering this history, one might deduce that work was always meant to be conducted from comfortable spaces.

 But how can you make this dream a reality?

 Working from home opportunities are abundant, but it can be difficult to find legitimate ones.
 One way to narrow down the options is to start with yourself – consider what kinds of work you’re passionate about and begin your search in these fields.
 Be willing to be flexible; search for what you’re passionate about, but don’t pass up a good job opportunity if it doesn’t fit exactly.

 If you have specialty knowledge in a specific niche, consider starting your own blog.
 It can be a difficult or slow start, but using a resource like this one by Millo (which includes a downloadable checklist and walk-through tutorial) can simplify the process.

 For a more in-depth look into finding the perfect work from home position, check out The Ultimate Working at Home Guide.